My license key doesn't work

 Old-style keys are very long strings of random characters.
 These keys often exceed 100 characters.

-If your registration window looks like this, you're using Reflector 1.
-Either a Reflector 1 license will be required, or you can download Reflector 4 from here.
+If your registration window looks like the Reflector 1 registration window shown below, you're using Reflector 1.
+A Reflector 1 license will be required.

 Reflector 4 registration window: